songquanpeng/one-api/README.en.md

 # One API

-_✨ An OpenAI key management & redistribution system, easy to deploy & use ✨_
+_✨ Access all LLM through the standard OpenAI API format, easy to deploy & use ✨_

 </div>